sourav-bk/Golang/README.md

 <details><summary><h3><mark>Closure | Interfaces | Generic</summary></mark></h3>

   - ##### Closure :
-    A closure is an anonymous function that uses variables from outside its own body.
-In Go, a closure captures variables from its outer scope and remembers their values between calls.
+    A closure is an anonymous function., that uses variables from outside.. its own body.
+In Go, Closure captures variables., from its outer scope and remembers their values between calls.

   - ##### Interfaces :